-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 Forward-looking information incorporated in the ECL models.
 The calculation of ECLs incorporates supportable forward-looking information.
 The Bank identified certain key economic variables that correlate with ECLs.
 Forecasts of economic variables (the "base economic scenario") are provided by the Bank and provide the best estimate of the expected macro-economic development over the next five years.
 The impact of the relevant economic variables on the PD has been determined by performing statistical regression analysis to understand the impact that the changes in these variables historically had on the default rates.